 Be sure to only bring things you still love and use into this already complicated situation so, when you need to negotiate with your new housemate, it will be worth it.
 The last thing you need in this equation is extra clutter!

-This is essential so you can mix both of your styles in a purposeful way.
-You don’t want your new home to look like the equivalent of a random donation bin somewhere.
+Remember that thing we said about compromise?
+You may have a style you love, but so does your partner (and chances are, those preferences differ somewhat), so mix your decor in a purposeful way that makes you both feel seen and heard.
+After all, you don’t want your new home to look like the equivalent of a random donation bin somewhere.
 Sit down and make a plan detailing how you want to integrate your things and what makes the most sense when it comes to deciding whose couch or desk stays (unless you have a place for both).